Albert Odulele

-Albert Odulele (born 5 January 1964) is a pastor, author and evangelist.
+Albert Taiwo Tokunbo Odulele (born 5 January 1964) is a Nigerian-British pastor.

-Early Life
+Early life

 Odulele was born as a twin in London at St. Mary’s Hospital, Whittington to Nigerian parents Abel Oyebajo and Patience Aotola.
 Odulele spent his formative years in Nigeria and emigrated to the United Kingdom in 1986.
 He started Glory House in 1993.
 Odulele married in 1995.
 He was convicted of two counts of sexual assault in 2011.

 Career

 Odulele graduated from Ogun State University (now Olabisi Onabanjo University) in Nigeria with a Bachelor of Science in Medicine and Surgery in 1989.

 Following his relocation to the United Kingdom, he worked for the British civil service for a short period of time.

 Odulele founded a Charismatic church called Glory Bible church in 1993 at a former funeral home in Leyton, East London.
 It became Glory House in 1999 and now meets at Tabernacle Avenue in Plaistow, London.
 The Church has branches in Nigeria, started by Albert Odulele in 2016; Kenya founded in 2014 and Brazil.